stevegrunwell/wp-password-generator/readme.txt

 = How does the plugin generate passwords? =

 WP-Password Generator un-obtrusively injects a "Generate Password" button into '/wp-admin/user-new.php'.
-When the button is clicked, an Ajax call is fired off to '/wp-content/plugins/wp-password-generator/wp-password-generator.php', which returns a randomly-generated password.
+When the button is clicked, an Ajax call is fired off to `/wp-content/plugins/wp-password-generator/wp-password-generator.php`, which returns a randomly-generated password.

-As of version 2.2, WP Password Generator calls the pluggable wp_generate_password() function (which is the same function WordPress uses to create new passwords for users who have clicked "Forgot password?").
-This function can be overridden in a theme or plugin, if desired.
+As of version 2.2, WP Password Generator calls the pluggable `wp_generate_password()` function (which is the same function WordPress uses to create new passwords for users who have clicked "Forgot password?").
+This function can be overridden in a theme or plugin, if desired (see "Can I change the way my passwords are generated?" below).

 = Is there anything to configure? =

-Not directly, but as of version 2.2 the plugin uses the pluggable wp_generate_password() function.
+Not directly, but as of version 2.2 the plugin uses the pluggable `wp_generate_password()` function.
 If a developer chooses to override the function, the passwords created by the plugin will use the same methods and rules applied to passwords created through the "Forgot password?" tool.
-Minimum and maximum password lengths can also be set in the wp_options table (one row with the key of "wp-password-generator-opts"), though there is no dedicated settings page for these values (by default, passwords are between 7-16 characters).
+Minimum and maximum password lengths can also be set in the wp_options table (one row with the key of `wp-password-generator-opts`), though there is no dedicated settings page for these values (by default, passwords are between 7-16 characters).

+= Can I change the way my passwords are generated? =

+Since version 2.2 WP Password Generator has used the pluggable function `wp_generate_password` to handle the actual generation of passwords.
+This switch a) kept the codebase more DRY and b) allows users to easily override the generator logic without editing core or plugin files.

+The default generator looks something like this and can be found in wp-includes/pluggable.php (line 1478 in 3.3.2):

+    if ( !function_exists('wp_generate_password') ) :
+    /**
+     * Generates a random password drawn from the defined set of characters.
+     *
+     * @since 2.5
+     *
+     * @param int $length The length of password to generate
+     * @param bool $special_chars Whether to include standard special characters.
+Default true.
+     * @param bool $extra_special_chars Whether to include other special characters.
+Used when
+     *   generating secret keys and salts.
+Default false.
+     * @return string The random password
+     **/
+    function wp_generate_password( $length = 12, $special_chars = true, $extra_special_chars = false ) {
+      $chars = 'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789';
+      if ( $special_chars )
+        $chars .= '!@#$%^&*()';
+      if ( $extra_special_chars )
+        $chars .= '-_ []{}<>~`+=,.;:/?|';

+      $password = '';
+      for ( $i = 0; $i < $length; $i++ ) {
+        $password .= substr($chars, wp_rand(0, strlen($chars) - 1), 1);
+      }

+      // random_password filter was previously in random_password function which was deprecated return apply_filters('random_password', $password);
+    }
+    endif;

+To overwrite the default behavior, simply create a function named `wp_generate_password()` in your theme's functions.php file.
+WordPress will then substitute your theme's `wp_generate_password` for the default.

 == Screenshots ==